Secure Your Auction Property Finance with Clifton Private Finance

-Funding a property at auction can cause considerable problems due to the strict payment deadlines, which can rule out most traditional forms of borrowing, such as a mortgage.
+Funding a property at auction can cause considerable problems due to the strict payment deadlines, which can rule out most traditional forms of borrowing, such as a mortgage

 At Clifton Private Finance, we help you find the best loan to finance your auction property – we help through;

-• Comparing rates throughout the market from a variety of lenders.
+- Comparing rates throughout the market from a variety of lenders.

-• Negotiating with lenders, and guiding borrowers through loan applications.
+- Negotiating with lenders, and guiding borrowers through loan applications.

-• Advising on the best loan option for a customer’s individual needs
+- Advising on the best loan option for a customer’s individual needs

-• Organizing valuations while liaising with your solicitor regarding paperwork.
+- Organising valuations while liaising with your solicitor regarding paperwork.

-• Chasing up your application until you see funds delivered to your bank account - as quickly as possible.
+- Chasing up your application until you see funds delivered to your bank account - as quickly as possible.

 We can source finance from £50,000 to £25m & provide you with a same day quotation.

 Our strength as a specialist finance broker is through the relationships we have with private banks, specialist lenders, family offices and wealth managers.
 We also have access to private investor funds.
+Each of these finance sources has their own niche, and through our market knowledge we can deliver enhanced, bespoke or exclusive terms based on your requirements.

 Call us on 0117 959 5094 to discuss your requirements.